A-06031

 Plain Language

-Private entities may not disclose, re-disclose, or disseminate biometric identifiers or biometric information except in four narrow circumstances: (1) the individual or their authorized representative consents, (2) the disclosure completes a financial transaction the individual requested or authorized, (3) the disclosure is required by law, or (4) the disclosure is required by a valid warrant or subpoena.
-Outside these four exceptions, sharing biometric data with any third party is prohibited.
-Note that unlike the collection consent requirement in § 676-b(2), this provision does not require that consent be in writing — though best practice would be to obtain written consent for evidentiary purposes.
+Private entities may not disclose, redisclose, or disseminate biometric identifiers or biometric information except under four narrow circumstances: (1) the individual or their legal representative consents; (2) the disclosure completes a financial transaction the individual requested or authorized; (3) the disclosure is required by law; or (4) the disclosure is compelled by a valid warrant or subpoena.
+Outside these four exceptions, any sharing of biometric data with third parties is prohibited.
+Note that this is narrower than many data-sharing provisions — there is no 'service provider' or 'business purpose' exception.

 Statutory Text